breatheco-de/content/src/content/lesson/context-api.md

 ## How does the Context API work?

-The concept behind it is very simple: **There is one big Provider**, that provide the data to many **Consumers**, and there's no limit in the amount of consumers you can use.
+The concept behind it is very simple: **There is one big Provider**, that provides the data to many **Consumers**, and there's no limit in the amount of consumers you can use.

 Every time the data stored within the **Provider** changes, all the **Consumers** update.
-It is very similar to how TV signal works: TV channels emit a data signal and all TV antennas consume this signal, receiving the new content and rendering the image on the televisions.
+It is very similar to how TV signals work: TV channels emit a data signal, and all TV antennas consume this signal, receiving the new content and rendering the image on the televisions.

 > Everyone has access to the global context now.